Hitchhiking Through a War Zone in Kurdistan

 Tea.
 The road from Sirnak to Siirt has to be the most one of the most breathtaking rides in the world.
 Riding in the front seat of a truck with an amazingly gentle and kind PKK militant – the armed Kurdish group smearing the line between partisan freedom fighter and terrorist (depending on who you ask).

-And in these dramatic peaks – these mind-blowing mountains – its not hard to see where fierce independence and pride comes from.
-We sing along to partisan Kurdish songs by fallen martyrs and drive by Turkish tanks sweeping the hills for rebels.
+And in these dramatic peaks – these mind-blowing mountains – it is not hard to see where fierce independence and pride comes from.
+We sing along to partisan Kurdish songs by fallen martyrs and drive-by Turkish tanks sweeping the hills for rebels.
 We stop to wash and pray one of the 5 daily prayers of Islam and he bought us nuts and soda.

 I also want to give a big thanks to my Italian, who I had initially written him off as someone I was taking under my wing- but he quickly became the backbone of our operation and I don’t know what I would have done without him.

 Walker Stephens left home on the west coast of North America with $200 and one big dream of circumnavigating the planet without flying.
 So far he has worn out 4 pairs of shoes over 200,000 miles.
 He’s taken a dozen freight trains, five buses, one big boat plus several smaller ones.
-One bike, a lot of walking, and rides from more than 300 strangers speaking nearly as many languages.
-I’ve held 8 jobs, visited 24 states and 21 countries, made it over 7 mountain ranges, encountered a grand total of 3 unfriendly people (not counting time spent in a traveling carnival) and got bitten by a camel.
 Read his blog.